albfan/miraclecast/README.md

 In the root of the project directory, run `sudo ./install.sh`

 Steps to run:
+1. Disable NetworkManager and ap: `sudo systemctl stop NetworkManager.service ap.service`.
-1. Run `sudo miracle-wifid --log-level trace --log-date-time` in a terminal.
+2. Run `sudo miracle-wifid --log-level trace --log-date-time` in a terminal.
-2. Run `sudo miracle-sinkctl -e run-vlc.sh --log-level trace --log-journal-level trace --log-date-time -- set-friendly-name VingMiracle` in a separate terminal.
+3. Run `sudo miracle-sinkctl -e run-vlc.sh --log-level trace --log-journal-level trace --log-date-time -- set-friendly-name VingMiracle` in a separate terminal.

 Now you should be able to cast your Windows 10/11 devices on Ving NUC.